Tax system

 Valencia, Spain (Photo: Joaquin Carfagna/Pexels)

-If you sell a property in Spain, you must pay a property transfer tax, Impuesto Transmisiones Patrimoniales (ITP).
+If you buy a property in Spain, you must pay a property transfer tax, Impuesto Transmisiones Patrimoniales (ITP).
 When a property is sold, the local authority charges a tax on the increase in the value of the land, the plus valia.

 Capital gains tax and tax on investment income